 TROHPIQ Rural Elective Experience Scholarship

-The final component of the first year of the UQ MD program is the Elective Experience.
+The final component of the first year of the UQ MD program is the Observership.
+This is a four week placement program completed by all MD1 students in which they get first-hand experience in a hospital setting.

 What does a TREE Scholar receive?